telerik/blazor-docs/knowledge-base/editor-add-icons.md

 ## Description

+This KB article answers the following questions:

-I want to add custom icons in the Editor content.
+* How to add custom icons in the Editor content?
 When adding an icon such as `<i class="fa-light fa-envelope">`, the icon's HTML disappears upon saving.

-How can I add an `<i>` element inside the Editor?
+* How can I add an `<i>` element inside the Editor?

 ## Solution